PaRkThEcAr/PaRkThEcAr.github.io/README.md

 layout: default
-title: UI Components
+title: Home
 nav_order: 1
-has_toc: true
+description: "Welcome to the r/HomeKitAutomation wiki!"

 This is our Wiki.
 May we all gain and gleam from its knowledge.